 The RecD subunit also contains SF1 helicase motifs.
 The purified RecD protein is a DNA-dependent ATPase that was recently shown to be a $5' \rightarrow 3'$ helicase (23) similar to the closely related TraI and Dda helicases.
-Like these other helicases, RecD protein unwinds substrates containing a 5'-terminated ssDNA flanking the duplex DNA.
+Like these other helicases, RecD protein unwinds substrates containing 5'-terminated ssDNA flanking the duplex DNA.
 Interaction with the RecD subunit further stimulates both the helicase activity and the dsDNA end-binding affinity of RecBC enzyme.
-Given that the RecB subunit is bound to the 3'-terminated strand; the RecD subunit is bound to the 5'-terminated strand (27); and each motor subunit moves with an opposite polarity, the resulting bipolar RecBCD enzyme translocates with each motor subunit moving in the same direction relative to the DSB.
+Given that the RecB subunit is bound to the 3'-terminated strand, the RecD subunit is bound to the 5'-terminated strand (27), and each motor subunit moves with an opposite polarity, the resulting bipolar RecBCD enzyme translocates with each motor subunit moving in the same direction relative to the DSB.
 In addition, the resulting RecBCD holoenzyme now manifests its vigorous nuclease activity, implying that the RecD subunit also activates the nuclease contained within the RecB subunit (41).

-The activities described above permit the following description for the mechanism of action of the RecBCD helicase/nuclease (Figure 3).
-Upon binding to the DNA end (Figure 4

-(a.)), the enzyme uses energy of ATP hydrolysis to translocate along and unwind the dsDNA molecule, consuming approximately two to three molecules of ATP per 1 base pair unwound (63) (Figure 4 (c.)).
-RecBCD enzyme unwinds, on average, 30,000 bps of dsDNA per binding event (62) at a rate of approximately 1,000-1,300 bps/sec (at 37 °C).
-DNA unwinding by RecBCD enzyme is accompanied by endonucleolytic cleavage of newly produced ssDNA.
+The activities described above permit the following description of the mechanism of action of the RecBCD helicase/nuclease (Fig. 4).
+Upon binding to the DNA end (Fig. 4a), the enzyme uses the energy of ATP hydrolysis to translocate along and unwind the dsDNA molecule, consuming approximately two of recombinational repair. (a and a') RecBCD (or RecBC) enzyme binds to the blunt or nearly blunt dsDNA end. (b) RecBCD enzyme uses the energy of ATP hydrolysis to translocate along and to unwind the dsDNA.
+The associated nuclease activity degrades the newly produced ssDNA. (c) Interaction with χ results in protein onto the χ -containing ssDNA to the exclusion of SSB protein, forming a RecA nucleoprotein filament. (e and e') The RecA-ssDNA nucleoprotein filament invades homologous dsDNA. (b') The RecBC enzyme (i.e., lacking the RecD subunit) behaves as a constitutively χ -modified RecBCD enzyme that can the attenuation of the RecBCD nuclease activity and production of ssDNA terminated with the χ sequence at its 3' end. (d) The χ -modified enzyme loads RecA load RecA protein without the need for χ interaction.
+The RecBC enzyme lacks nuclease activity that is compensated for by the action of the RecJ nuclease. molecules of ATP per base pair unwound (63) (Fig. 4b).
+RecBCD enzyme unwinds, on average, 30,000 bp of dsDNA per binding event (62) at a rate of approximately 1,000 to 1,300 bp/s (at 37°C).
+DNA unwinding by RecBCD enzyme is accompanied by endonucleolytic cleavage of the newly produced ssDNA.
 The nuclease activity of RecBCD enzyme is asymmetric, with digestion occurring preferentially on the 3'-terminated strand relative to the DSB (25).

-The recombination hotspot, Chi.
+THE RECOMBINATION HOT SPOT, χ

-Originally, $\chi$ was identified as a cis-acting mutation in bacteriophage $\lambda$ that allowed its more efficient growth in E. coli by stimulating the host's recombination system.
-Stimulation of recombination is approximately 10-fold (47), and it is confined to loci that are downstream of $\chi$ (70): stimulation is highest at $\chi$ and then decreases exponentially (17, 47).
-The $\chi$ sequence is over-represented in E. coli; there are 1009 $\chi$ sequences found in the 4.6 Mb genome of the MG1655 strain (9).
-Furthermore, over 60% of $\chi$ sequences are oriented towards the replication origin.
+Originally, χ was identified as a cis-acting mutation in bacteriophage λ that allowed its more efficient growth in E. coli by stimulating the host's recombination system.
+Stimulation of recombination is approximately 10-fold (47), and it is confined to loci that are downstream of χ (70): stimulation is highest at χ and then decreases exponentially (17, 47).
+The χ sequence is overrepresented in E. coli: 1,009 χ sequences are found in the 4.6-Mb genome of the MG1655 strain (9).
+Furthermore, over 60% of χ sequences are oriented toward replication origin.
 Such an orientation would facilitate RecBCD-mediated recombination repair of DSBs created during DNA replication (11).